 Both the KQ300 and QR250 have different wheel and tire sizes front-to-back with unique hole spacing limiting aftermarket or other wheel options.

+IMPORTANT: Do not change tire sizes.
+The front/back ratio is part of the drivetrain.
 Larger tires also reduce overall performance due to weight and gearing.
 Keep the stock sizes.
 Trust me.
 I tried it and reverted to original wheels and sizes.

 Multiple companies make the same tire in different sizes.
 Kenda Bear Claw being a popular option.
 The front differentials are the same between the QR250 and KQ300.
 The front output shaft gearing is different keeping the ratios correct.